Spreading in Integrable and Non--integrable Many--body Systems: Integrable Case

 \subsection{Dependence on the Particle Number}

-One is tempted to expect, based on observations in statistical mechanics, that large particle numbers affect the collective coordinate decay.
-The larger the number of degrees of freedom, the larger the recurrence times and the more effective is the process of thermalization.
-Accordingly, large particle number should make spreading more effeicient, and the position of the bottleneck should decrease with the number of particles.
+One is tempted to expect, based on observations in statistical mechanics, that the number of particle itself is important for the decay of the collective coordinate: the larger the number of degrees of freedom, the larger the recurrence times and the more effective ought to be the process of thermalization.
+Accordingly, a large particle number should make spreading more efficient, and the position of the bottleneck should decrease with the number of particles.
 In Fig.~\ref{fig8}, however,

 we see a different behavior.
 The parameters for these numerical simulations are listed in Tab.~\ref{results:n_dependence}.